Overview

 Deadlines for submitting packets are:

-In order to be on time for your Phase I registration appointment, it is strongly recommended to submit your request well before the deadlines.
+*In order to be on time for your Phase I registration appointment, it is strongly recommended to submit your completed request by the priority deadlines.
+Completed requests will still be accepted after the priority deadlines, but are not guaranteed to result in a Phase I registration appointment.
 See "Submitting your request" below for more details.

 Readmission after Dismissal